imbs-hl/RF-hyperparameters-and-variable-selection/README.md

+---
-# Effect of hyperparameters on variable selection in random forests
+title: Effect of hyperparameters on variable selection in random forests
+author: Cesaire J. K. Fouodo
+date: today
+---

 Supplementary materials for "Effect of hyperparameters on variable selection in random forests".

 All results presented in the paper can be obtained by running the R scripts of this repository.
 We used the R version 3.5.0 to run our code.
 The scripts can be run either in a testing or normal mode.